jessp01/jam/README.md

 # How does it work?

-The jam extension overrides Zend's Engine zend_error_cb(), set_error_handler() and restore_error_handler() with a custom function that takes a copy of the current context, sends the error to the backends set in the aware.storage_modules directive and then calls the original error handler(s).
+The jam extension overrides Zend's Engine zend_error_cb(), set_error_handler() and restore_error_handler() with a custom function that takes a copy of the current context, sends the error to the backends set in the jam.storage_modules directive and then calls the original error handler(s).

 Each backend storage is a separate PHP extension and additional backends can therefore easily be added, see the "Creating additional storage backends" section.